 Only certified evidence is accepted by the FFF.
 However they accept ‘transcripts' of certificates showing the relationship to an existing member or past member when these are obtained through accredited transcription agents listed (see FFF website).

-- Click here for all FFF membership details: www.fellowshipfirstfleeters.org.au
+- For all FFF membership details go to (not linked): www.fellowshipfirstfleeters.org.au

 © Arthur Phillip Chapter of Fellowship of First Fleeters 2020-

 Main image: Modern-day Endeavour River, taken from Grassy Hill, Cooktown, QLD, where Captain Cook careened his ship.
 Courtesy of G. Doyle